-The Neighborhood Transportation Program allows the City the flexibility to respond to community transportation issues and opportunities.
-Through its projects, the program can positively impact traffic safety, traffic congestion, bicycle safety and mobility, and traffic calming both in neighborhoods and on thoroughfares.
-Projects are identified through data collection, field observation, residents’ requests, and City-wide community engagement efforts.
+The Neighborhood Transportation Program is a bond-funded program that represents multiple strategic projects designed to improve pedestrian, cyclist and motorist safety and mobility.
+The program allows the City the flexibility to respond to community transportation issues and opportunities.
+Through its projects, the program can positively impact traffic safety, traffic congestion, bicycle safety and mobility, connectivity and traffic calming both in neighborhoods and on thoroughfares.
+Projects are identified through data collection, field observation, residents’ requests and Citywide community engagement efforts.